Papal travel: Travel since the 1960s

 Pope Paul VI (1963–1978) became the first pope to leave Europe; no pope ever left Europe before the Second Vatican Council.
 He was the first to travel by airplane as pope, the first to leave Italy since 1809, and the first to visit North America, South America, Africa, Oceania, and Asia as pope.

-Pope John Paul II travelled more miles as pope than all his predecessors combined, and as a result he was seen—in person—by more people than anyone else in history.
-He travelled approximately 721,052 miles, the equivalent of nearly 31 trips around the circumference of the Earth.
+Pope John Paul II travelled more often as pope than all his predecessors combined, and as a result he was seen—in person—by more people than anyone else in history.
+He traveled "721,052 mi, which is the equivalent of nearly 31 trips around the planet.

 Beginning with Pope Paul VI, the popes used Alitalia as their primary airline, flying on charter flights, until Alitalia went out of business in 2021; after then, Italy's ITA Airways was the main airline used by Pope Francis.
 Pope John Paul II instituted a tradition of returning to Rome on a flag carrier airline of the last country visited, when possible.